 The students will keep a digital Learning Journal, where they will record their reflections about the course and integrate the course concepts into their lives.
 Each week, they will write an entry in their Journal (200-500 words) based on the reading assignments, activities or classroom discussions and upload it on Moodle.
 The students should strive to write observations that are thoughtful and meaningful to them and reflect deeply on how the concepts that we covered in class relate to their own lives.
-Some questions to consider for Learning Journal entries for each week: 1) What was the most interesting/inspiring finding, theory, practice you discovered from this week's class and readings?
-2) In what ways is this idea useful to you personally?
-3) How can you apply these new insights to add to your well-being?
+Some questions to consider for Learning Journal entries for each week:

+- 1) What was the most interesting/inspiring finding, theory, or practice you discovered from this week's class and readings? - 2) In what ways is this idea useful to you personally? - 3) How can you apply these new insights to add to your well-being? - 4) What aspects of the lectures do not resonate with your lived experience of well-being?

-In addition, the students will use their Learning Journals to record various experimental assignments for each week (for example, Gratitude Letter, Strengths Reflections, Best Self).
+In addition, the students will use their Learning Journals to record various experimental assignments for each week (for example, Gratitude Letter, Strengths Reflections, Positive Relationships, and Best Possible Self).